sib-swiss/gsoc-2017/data/projects/syntenydotplot.md

 ##### Approach

 A prototype for the interactive synteny dot plot has already been made, but will be developed further by the summer intern.
-For this s/he will use Bokeh, a python visualization library, to create an interactive synteny visualizer to be implemented the OMA browser.
-The intern will retrieve the data from an HDF5 database and implement features including:
+For this s/he will use Bokeh, a Python visualization library, to create an interactive synteny visualizer to be implemented the OMA browser.
+The candidate will retrieve the data from an HDF5 database and implement features including:

 -	Display orthologs from either a pair of chromosomes or genomes
 -	Filter orthologs based on a variety of metrics, including substitution rate, evolutionary distance, relationship cardinality, synteny and score